cuddlebots/cuddlebot-ui/README.md

 Please see the [Android Getting Started Guide][android_guide] for instructions on how to get started with Cordova on Android.

+## Project File Organization

+- `app/` source files for the web application
+- `docs/` documentation
+- `hooks/` Apache Cordova hooks directory
+- `node_modules` Node.js modules directory
+- `platforms/` Apache Cordova platforms directory
+- `plugins/` Apache Cordova plugins directory
+- `tasks/` Gulp task scripts
+- `test/` Karma test files
+- `www/` Compiled application files, used by Cordova to package the application
+- `config.xml` Apache Cordova configuration file
+- `gulpfile.js` Gulp configuration script
+- `karma.conf.js` Karma configuration script
+- `LICENSE.txt` Project licence
+- `README.md` A getting started guide
+- `webpack.conf.js` WebPack configuration script, part of the build system

+## License

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 [cordova]: http://cordova.apache.org
 [react]: http://facebook.github.io/react/